HOME » Illinois Mass Tort Lawyers

 When you have been hurt because of a business’s negligence or intentional wrongdoing, you deserve your day in court.
 The law entitles you to a chance to ask for compensation for your injuries, including medical expenses, lost wages, pain and suffering, loss of quality of life, and much more.
 We are here to help you have that day in court and obtain the most compensation possible for your injuries.

-To discuss your situation, call our mass tort lawyers at 618-277-3644 or contact us online to schedule an appointment.
-We handle mass tort cases across the entire United States and throughout Illinois, including but not limited to the communities of Carbondale, Chester, East St. Louis, Swansea, Waterloo and Madison County, Monroe County and Randolph County.
+To discuss your situation, call our Illinois mass tort lawyers at 618-277-3644 or contact us online to schedule an appointment.
+We handle mass tort cases across the entire United States and throughout Illinois, including but not limited to the communities of Belleville, Carbondale, Chester, East St. Louis, St. Louis, Swansea, Waterloo and Madison County, Monroe County and Randolph County.